I Picked Up a Celebrity on the Street: Synopsis

 Lee Yeon-seo (Kim Ga-eun) is a contract worker for a corporation called Bonjour.
 Her section chief, Mr. Nam, mistreats her, blaming her for his own mistakes (including the refusal of major K-pop celebrity Kang Joon-hyeok (Sung Hoon) to sign an endorsement deal), pawing at her, and neglecting the paperwork she needs to get paid.
-Yeon-seo loses her temper at a company drinks party and in an alleyway outside the bar assaults from behind a person whom she mistakes for Nam and knocks him out cold.
+Yeon-seo loses her temper at a company drink party and in an alleyway outside the bar assaults a person from behind whom she mistakes for Nam and knocks him out cold.
 She realizes that in fact she has struck Joon-hyeok.
 Believing she has killed him, she manages to drag him to her apartment (with the help of some clueless police officers who think he is just her drunk boyfriend).
 She tries to think up ways to dispose of the body, only to discover that Joon-hyeok is alive.
 She decides to tie him up and keep him captive, fearing he will hand her over to the authorities.
 She employs her wrestling skills to keep control over Joon-hyeok and she also persuades her unemployed (and somewhat credulous) neighbor Hwang Nam-goo (Kim Jong-hoon) to help her, pretending that Joon-hyeok is her schizophrenic cousin who has delusions that he is the real Joon-hyeok because, naturally, he looks just like him.

 While Joon-hyeok's manager, his rival Mir, and his girlfriend and would-be fiancée Se-ra (Park Soo-ah) wonder where he has gone and a nosy police officer and a reporter look for him, Yeon-so and Joon-hyeok settle into an uncomfortable relationship, marked mostly by moments of mistrust and occasional (and not very long-lasting) moments of rapprochement, as well as numerous comic near-misses when Yeon-seo is nearly caught.
 They make a deal that she will release him after three months, during which she tries various part-time jobs and then a humiliating return as a temporary worker at Bonjour, all to make enough money to be able to escape Korea.
 But she finds it impossible to save due to her having to pay rent, student loans and the luxury food that Joon-hyeok demands.
 (She doesn't ask for a ransom.)
 Gradually, although Joon-hyeok keeps trying to escape, the two get closer, while plots swirl around Joon-hyeok in his absence.